Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Conclusions

-Due to the presence of a couple of {\it non-trivial} CF-type restrictions in~\eqref{22} on our $3D$ theory, we know that the {\it Noether} (anti-)BRST and (anti-)co-BRST charges, corresponding to the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations, will turn out to be non-nilpotent (see, e.g. \cite{rpm11} for details).
+Due to the presence of a couple of {\it non-trivial} CF-type restrictions in~\eqref{22} on our $3D$ theory, we know that the {\it Noether} (anti-)BRST and (anti-)co-BRST charges, corresponding to the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations, will turn out to be non-nilpotent (see, e.g.~\cite{rpm11} for details).
 It will be a nice future endeavor for us to derive the off-shell nilpotent {\it versions} of the (anti-)BRST and (anti-)co-BRST charges from the non-nilpotent versions of the Noether (anti-)BRST and (anti-)co-BRST charges and derive their extended BRST algebra with the {\it other} Noether conserved charges, corresponding to the {\it other} infinitesimal and continuous symmetry transformations, of our $3D$ BRST-quantized field-theoretic model.
 This exercise will lead to the physical realizations of the cohomological operators in the language of the {\it appropriate} conserved charges.
-The discussion of the physicality criteria w.r.t the nilpotent versions of the (anti-)BRST and (anti-)co-BRST charges for our $3D$ BRST-quantized model of Hodge theory\footnote{Unlike our earlier works (see, e.g. ~\cite{rpm1,rpm2,rpm3,rpm4,rpm5}) on the even dimensional (i.e. $D = 2, 4, 6 $) field-theoretic models of Hodge theory, our present system is an {\it odd} dimensional (i.e. $ D = 3$) field-theoretic model of Hodge theory.
-As far as the one $(0 + 1)$-dimensional ($1D$) quantum mechanical (QM) physically interesting systems are concerned, we have been able to prove a couple of $1D$ toy models~\cite{rpm12,rpm13} along with a set of interesting $\mathcal {N} = 2$ supersymmetric QM models (see, e.g.~\cite{rpm14,rpm15} and references therein for details) to be the tractable examples for Hodge theory. } is yet another theoretical direction which we would like to pursue in our future investigation(s).\\
+The discussion of the physicality criteria w.r.t the nilpotent versions of the (anti-)BRST and (anti-)co-BRST charges for our $3D$ BRST-quantized model of Hodge theory is yet another theoretical direction which we would like to pursue in our future investigation(s).
+In this connection, it is worthwhile to lay emphasis on the fact that unlike our earlier works (see, e.g.~\cite{rpm1,rpm2,rpm3,rpm4,rpm5}) on the even dimensional (i.e. $D = 2, 4, 6 $) field-theoretic models of Hodge theory, our present system is an {\it odd} dimensional (i.e. $ D = 3$) field-theoretic model of Hodge theory.
+As far as the one $(0 + 1)$-dimensional ($1D$) quantum mechanical (QM) physically interesting systems are concerned, we have been able to prove a couple of $1D$ toy models~\cite{rpm12,rpm13} along with a set of interesting $\mathcal {N} = 2$ supersymmetric QM models (see, e.g.~\cite{rpm14,rpm15} and references therein) to be the tractable examples for Hodge theory where there is a convergence of ideas from the physics of QM/SUSY-QM and the mathematics of cohomological operators.